B0OGI3/firestore-admin-panel/README.md

 - Tracks all document operations (create, update, delete)
 - Records who made the changes and when
 - Stores before and after states for each change
-- Easy access through the changelog page
+- Easy access through the changelog page (admin only)
 - Detailed change history view

 ### Role-Based Access Control